revarbat/mufsim/README.md

 # MufSim
-An offline command-line simulator and debugger for the MUF language.
+An offline simulator and debugger for the MUF language, with GUI and command-line interfaces.

-This is NOT a perfect simulator of a full MUCK.
-This does NOT accurately simulate all permissions and behaviours.
-It IS, however, a useful way to debug and test programs that don't need some of the more unusual primitives.
+This is *not* a perfect simulator of a full MUCK.
+This does *not* accurately simulate permissions and behaviours.
+It *is*, however, a useful way to make sure that you are manipulating the stack properly.
+It's a useful way to debug and test programs that don't need some of the more unusual parts of MUF.

-## Usage
+## Installation

+### Windows:
+Unpack the `dist\MufSimWin64.zip` archive and place the resulting `MufSim.exe` binary someplace useful.

+### OS X:
+Unpack the `dist/MufSimOSX.zip` archive and place the resulting `MufSim.app` application bundle in the `/Applications` folder.

+### Linux:
+Using PyPi:

+    pip install mufsim

+From sources:

+    python3 setup.py build install

+## Using the GUI Debugger

+### Windows:
+Run the `MufSim.exe` binary to launch the GUI Debugger & IDE.

+### OS X:
+Open the `MufSim.app` application bundle to launch the GUI Debugger & IDE.

+### Linux:
+Run the `mufsimgui` binary to launch the GUI Debugger & IDE.

+## Using the Command-Line Debugger
-Usage: `mufsim [-h] [-m] [-u] [-r] [-t] [-d] [-c COMMAND] infile`
+Usage: `mufsim [-h] [-u] [-r] [-t] [-d] [-c COMMAND] [-e TEXTENTRY] [-f TEXTFILE] [-p REGNAME FILE] infile`

 Positional argument   | What it is.
 ----------------------|-----------------------------------------------